Bistrel2002/MOONSHOT-PROJECT/FunctionalSpecification/functionalSpecification.md

 #### NFR-6: Fault Tolerance
 - The system shall continue to function with degraded accuracy if up to 30% of beacons are non-functional.
-- The system shall provide fallback navigation options (map view) if AR capabilities are unavailable.
 - The system shall automatically recover from intermittent connectivity issues.

 ### 7.3 Performance Requirements